Tips to get creative with your kids

 Use some tech to show them how it’s done

 There are some great apps and websites designed to help your kid get creative in lots of different ways.
 These can be tricky to show on a smartphone, but tablets are ideal for teaching and sharing ideas.
 Sit down with your kids, fire up the tablet, and swipe to the content you want to take them through.
 Need some inspiration to get started?
-Here are a couple of our favourites:
+What sbout getting some help from The Scouts?

 Creative writing is another hobby you might want to explore with your kids.
 Tablets aren’t great for writing stories on though, so you might want to check out a 2-in-1 laptop.
 These versatile devices are laptops with detachable keyboards.
 Your kids can use the keyboard for writing stories and doing homework on, then switch to tablet mode for fun stuff like games and movies.

 Or what about teaching your kid how to play a musical instrument?
-They’ve probably got a guitar or keyboard lurking at the back of a cupboard somewhere.
-So take it out, dust it off, and head to YouTube.
+When they've chosen the keyboard, guitar or drumkit of their dreams, let them spend some time on YouTube.
 Trust us – if there’s an instrument to learn, there’s a decent YouTube tutorial for it.

 Give them green-fingers